#

 Most women already know that folate (vitamin B9) is an important vitamin for expectant mothers and is taken to prevent the development of spina bifida and other birth defects such as cleft palate and even tongue-tie.
-But it’s less well-known that there are several forms of folate and your genes affect which type of folate is best for you.
+Not having enough of the right type of folate in one’s system can also be one of the causes of multiple miscarriages and other problems with fertility.
+It can also be important to support maternal mental health and prevent post-natal depression.

 You would have thought that eating folic acid fortified bread and cereals and even supplementing with a multivitamin or B complex containing folic acid is the simple solution.
-However up to 70% of us struggle to convert the synthetic folic acid used in these vitamins and foods into a form that the body can use.
-The unconverted folic acid can build up in the blood showing elevated serum folate levels.
-At the same time this leaves the cells and processes that need the folate most, starved of this essential vitamin.
-If this poor conversion occurs over a long period of time, then health can start to deteriorate and this is the main reason why you may need to choose more natural forms of folate.
+However up to 70% of us struggle to convert the synthetic manmade folic acid used in these vitamins and foods into a form that the body can use.

-So why can’t 70% of the population convert synthetic folic acid into useable folate?
-It is probably due to a common genetic code called MTHFR.
-MTHFR stands for methylene-tetrahydrofolate reductase, a gene critical to your cellular health.
+So why can’t 60-70% of the population convert synthetic folic acid into useable folate?
+It is probably due to this common genetic code called MTHFR.
 Mutations or errors in genetic sequences of MTHFR alter DNA function and if activated (switched on) the cellular damage caused is believed to be one of the key drivers in the exponential growth in cancers, autoimmune conditions, autism, ADHD, depression, schizophrenia and other mental health conditions.
 It may well be part of the picture of progression of neurological diseases such as Multiple Sclerosis, Motor Neurone Disease, Parkinson and Dementia.

-There is no need to panic, carrying MTFR genetics is not an automatic flag that you will go on to develop a debilitating health condition.
+There is no need to panic, carrying MTFR genetics is not an automatic flag that you will go on to develop any of these debilitating health conditions.
 Far from it.
-Knowledge is power, and by understanding the role MTHFR plays it can enable you to take control of your health through easy adaptations to your lifestyle and diet.
+Knowledge is power, and by understanding the role MTHFR plays it can enable you to take control of your health through easy adaptations to your lifestyle and diet can make all the difference.

 What is MTHFR?